 Dealing with insider threats requires a different strategy from other cybersecurity challenges because their inherent nature is different.
-Our researchers are devoted to combating all types of cybersecurity issues, including insider threats.
+CERT researchers are devoted to combating all types of cybersecurity issues, including insider threats.
 The approaches our experts developed help you identify potential and realized insider threats in your organization, institute ways to prevent and detect them, and establish processes to deal with them if they do happen.

 Studying more than 1,300 cases of fraud, theft of intellectual property, espionage, workplace violence, IT sabotage, and non-malicious insider incidents, we’ve learned a lot about insider threats and how they tend to evolve over time.
 We transformed what we’ve learned into an array of offerings to help you defend against insider threats.